 The DoSo® Dance Band is also a great asset for fund-raising events.
-Below is a 2-minute video excerpt from a fund-raising performance.
-The musicians are students and faculty from Neighborhood Music School ranging in age from 15 – 60+.
+The video excerpt from above was a fund-raising performance for Neighborhood Music School.
+The musicians were students and faculty ranging in age from 15 – 60+.

 If you go to our Materials page, you will find abbreviated sample recordings.
 You will also find computer playback recordings that help musicians learn to read their parts and to improvise in the “Jam” sections.